bobbychainer/bobbychainer/README.md

 - 📫 Crypto Deposits and Withdrawals: Secure and fast transactions with popular cryptocurrencies like Bitcoin, Ethereum, Solana, etc.
 - 💬 Secure Wallet System: Enabling users to manage their funds directly within the game platform.

-🔹 Currently building: AI-Integrated bots and crypto casino platforms.
+🔹 Currently building:
+- AI-Integrated bots and crypto casino platforms.
--
+- Mobile casual, arcade, and fantasy game apps.

-🔹 Looking for: Clients to handle playing card game platform.
+🔹 Looking for:
+- Clients to handle playing card game platform.
--
+- A new role to work as a full-time employee.